Everything about Sushi Park, the restaurant celebs like Taylor Swift and Selena Gomez love

 The restaurant’s menu and prices

 Sushi Park serves exquisite omakase (chef’s choice) Japanese sushi.
-It is a simple restaurant with a hefty price tag as the omakase costs as much as USD 200 per person.
-Some reports suggest that the price tag can go up to USD 400 per person.
-There are also à la carte options that would cost possibly less than USD 200.
+It is a simple restaurant with a hefty price tag as the omakase costs as much as USD 200 (INR 16,634.68) per person.
+Some reports suggest that the price tag can go up to USD 400 (INR 33,269.56) per person.
+There are also à la carte options that would cost possibly less than USD 200 (16,634.68).

 What it doesn’t serve is mentioned clearly on a board placed just outside the door of the restaurant.